nissim507/meeting-diary-project/README.md

 ### Backend
 - Node.js 20.x
-- Express.js
+- Express.js 5.x
-- PostgreSQL
+- PostgreSQL (using `pg` library)
 - JWT (JSON Web Tokens) for authentication
-- bcrypt for password hashing
+- bcrypt/bcryptjs for password hashing
+- dotenv for environment variable management
+- CORS for cross-origin resource sharing

+**Note:** The `package.json` includes `mysql2` and `sequelize` dependencies, but the application currently uses PostgreSQL with the `pg` library directly.
+These MySQL dependencies are not used in the current implementation.

 ### Frontend
 - React 19
 - Vite
-- Material-UI (MUI)
+- Material-UI (MUI) - UI components and date picker
+- @mui/x-date-pickers - Date and time picker components
-- Day.js for date handling
+- Day.js - Date manipulation and formatting
+- Emotion - CSS-in-JS styling (used by MUI)

+**Note:** The frontend API URL is configured in `meeting-diary-frontend/src/services/api.js` and defaults to `http://localhost:3000`.
+Update this if your backend runs on a different port or host.

 ## License

 ISC